joshbegley/nyt-latest/README.md

 `The 30-minute simulated disruption was part of the island’s effort to test and build people’s resilience in the face of a potential Chinese attack.`\
 https://www.nytimes.com/2026/08/10/world/asia/taiwan-internet-china-invasion-drill.html

-**Meta Unveils ‘Open Source’ Version of Its Most Powerful A.I.
+**Meta Unveils an Open Version of Its Most Powerful A.I.
 Model**\
-`The release of Muse Glimmer, a model that can be freely downloaded and modified, is likely to intensify a debate over whether A.I. should be restricted or not.`\
+`The release of Muse Glimmer, a model that can be freely downloaded and modified, is likely to intensify a debate over whether A.I. should be restricted.`\
 https://www.nytimes.com/2026/08/10/technology/meta-ai-open-source.html

 **Why Adults Are Getting Cancer at a Younger Age**\